scribe-security/docs/docs/ci-integrations/jenkins/README.md

 5. [Workspace Cleanup](https://plugins.jenkins.io/ws-cleanup/) (optional)

 You also need to have a `docker` installed on your build node in jenkins.

-### Pipeline Example

-The following example pipeline builds project mongo express and calls Scribe *gensbom* twice: after checkout and after the docker image is built.

 ```javascript
 pipeline {